-4 SaaS and Slack Security Risks to Consider in 2020
+4 SaaS and Slack Security Risks to Consider

 This astounding growth has introduced new security challenges for companies that have elected to use cloud services (either with or without their IT department’s knowledge).
 Popular software as a service products, like Slack, pose a unique challenge given their wide organizational scope and ease of adoption.
 Multiple SaaS products can quickly balloon in usage within any part of the enterprise, exhausting the attention and resources of security teams when these apps are implemented haphazardly.
 Without strong governance, in many cases, end users — who may number by the hundreds or thousands — determine how SaaS platforms are implemented.
 This means their decisions impact which endpoints and networks are used to access these services, what data is shared when using applications, and how secure their individual user accounts are.
 None of this even touches on the risks that SaaS platform outages or breaches pose to the enterprise.

 This assessment probably isn’t news for enterprises with mature security programs that have long adopted Slack and other popular SaaS solutions.
 But given the growth set to come to the cloud services industry, we can expect some organizations to face growing pains as they adopt SaaS applications for the first time next year or as they attempt to rein in the data sprawl of SaaS platforms already on their networks.
-Listed in order of increasing actionability, these are the four key Slack security risks (and more broadly SaaS security risks) that we expect to be part of the cloud app threat landscape in 2020:
+Listed in order of increasing actionability, these are the four key Slack security risks (and more broadly SaaS security risks) that we expect to be part of the cloud app threat landscape:

 1. State actors and other hackers may target Slack and other SaaS applications.